alfaaarex/awesome-tweaks/README.md

  **Supported Platforms:** Windows

- **Description** A secure boot compatible in-memory UxTheme patcher.
+ **Description:** A secure boot compatible in-memory UxTheme patcher.

  **Installation:** Download or compile the app from the [repo](https://github.com/namazso/SecureUxTheme).